rocknroll17/rocknroll17/README.md

 - 🌱 I’m currently learning in Chung-Ang University
 - 👯 I'm currently working on a project "MariaDB MCP Server"
 - 🤔 I'm currently working as an undergraduate researcher in the [Spatial Intelligence Lab](https://bluedream1121.github.io/spatial-intelligence-lab/), advised by Professor Jong Min Lee.
+- 👯 I'm currently working on a research "SteerX"

 ## Bio
 - https://portfolio.rocknroll17.com